thePortal362/PiProbe/README.md

 ## Quick Fixes:

   ### -Make sure you have a fully working linux distribution installed, for all functions to work properly you need a _debian_ based distribution.
+I am still working on the compatibility with _arch_.

   ### -Some tools need an Window Manager